Cheddar Biscuits in a basket covered with a white and grey towel (with logo overlay)

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutrition content will vary based on brands used, measuring methods, portion sizes, and more.

-80 thoughts on “Cheddar Biscuits: Red Lobster Copycat”
+80 thoughts on “Cheddar Biscuits Copycat Recipe from Red Lobster”

 1. I have been on your blog a few times and there are always new things to discover!
 I want to try to make these!
 I am currently so hungry!
 I need to go eat haha